Hue-Jhan/Ntdll-Dll-Injection-Trojan/README.md

 # 💻 Code
-Similarly to [this malware](https://github.com/Hue-Jhan/Ntdll-Process-inj-Trojan) i made, this one calls dynamically resolved functions from ntdll.dll, reducing static IAT footprint, it basically retrieves addresses of native api functions at runtime and uses them to inject a malicious dynamic link library in a target process, the library will upload shellcode into that process.
+Similarly to [this malware](https://github.com/Hue-Jhan/Ntdll-Process-inj-Trojan) i made, this one calls dynamically resolved functions from ntdll.dll, reducing static IAT footprint, it basically retrieves addresses of native api functions at runtime and calls them via a pre-made function pointer to inject a malicious dynamic link library in a target process, the library will upload shellcode into that process.

 ### 1) Listener and encrypted payload